skoldborg/gg-massage-booker/README.md

 ## Requirements

-Needs a MongoDB connection string in a .env file, MONGODB=mongodb://user:password@host:port/collection
+See .env.example for required environment variables.

-Application registered at https://apps.dev.microsoft.com for OAuth
+Application registered at https://apps.dev.microsoft.com for OAuth.